 For visitors keen to experience a cathedral during their stay, several exceptional examples can be reached easily from Cambridge.

-Often referred to as the "Ship of the Fens", its magnificent profile can be seen rising above the surrounding landscape from miles away.
-Dating back to the early medieval period, Ely Cathedral is renowned for its extraordinary Octagon Tower and breathtaking interior.
+Ely Cathedral just 15 miles north of Cambridge, is the closest and most spectacular option.
+Often referred to as the "Ship of the Fens", its magnificent profile rises above the flat surrounding landscape from miles away.
+Dating back to the early medieval period, Ely is renowned for its extraordinary Octagon Tower, an engineering marvel of the fourteenth century built to replace a Norman crossing tower that collapsed in 1322.
+Whether reached by car, train or guided excursion, Ely makes an excellent half-day trip.

-Located in the charming Suffolk town of Bury St Edmunds, St Edmundsbury Cathedral combines medieval history with more recent architectural additions, including a striking tower completed in the twenty-first century.
+St Edmundsbury Cathedral in Bury St Edmunds combines medieval history with more recent architectural additions, including a striking tower completed in the twenty-first century.
+A visit can easily be combined with exploring the town's historic streets, gardens and independent shops.

 A Different Kind of Religious Heritage